 The UW offers on-campus placement tests in mathematics, chemistry, many foreign languages, and music history & theory.

-Math placement tests are the only tests offered in conjunction with on-campus A&O sessions (except for the Hybrid Part II on-campus A&O sessions on 8/20, 9/18, 9/19, and 9/21).
+Math placement tests are the only tests offered in conjunction with on-campus A&O sessions (except for the Hybrid Part II on-campus A&O sessions on 8/26, 9/17, 9/18, and 9/19).
 All other placement tests must be taken during regularly scheduled Testing Center hours.
+You are encouraged to review materials and sample questions for the math placement test before you take the test at your A&O session.

 All new UW students must demonstrate English proficiency before they can register for classes.